Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 - a suitable Attestation (e.g., a Lawyer’s letter) in line with §3.2.8 of the [SMBR].

 Other methods may also be used, depending on the circumstances.

-For further details, please refer to §3.2.5 of the [CPS].

 ### 3.2.7 Criteria for interoperation